sidgurun/Lya_zelda/docs/Tutorial_ideal.rst

 where `/This/Folder/Contains/The/Grids/` is the place where you store the LyaRT data grids, as shown in the installation section.

 Now, let's decide which outflow geometry we want to use.
-For this tutorial we will use the gas geometry known as Thin Shell in which the instrinsic continum is a gaussian and a continuum with a give equivalent width.
+For this tutorial we will use the gas geometry known as Thin Shell in which the intrinsic continuum is a gaussian and a continuum with a give equivalent width.

 .. code:: python